Hamburger Cross Icon

 Collector Stable Vcs

-Extract Jira ticket references from pull request titles, validate them against the Jira REST API, and detect ticket reuse across PRs.
+Extract Jira ticket references from pull request titles and descriptions, validate them against the Jira REST API taking the best one that exists, and detect ticket reuse across PRs.

 Add jira to your lunar-config.yml: